Monarchy of Tuvalu: Royal visits

 In 2012, the Duke and Duchess of Cambridge visited Tuvalu to mark the Queen's Diamond Jubilee.
 They toured a number of places.
 Dressed in colourful grass skirts, they also took part in the traditional dancing.

-Republic referendums
+Republic debate

-In February 1986, a nation-wide referendum was held to ask Tuvaluans whether Tuvalu should remain a constitutional monarchy, with the Queen as its head of state, or become a republic.
-Only one atoll favoured the republican proposal, while more than 90% voters favoured the retention of the monarchy.

 In the first years of the 21st century there was a debate about the abolition of the monarchy.
 Prime Minister Saufatu Sopoanga had stated in 2004 that he was in favour of replacing the Queen as Tuvalu's head of state, a view supported by former Prime Ministers Ionatana Ionatana and Kamuta Latasi.
 Sopoanga stated that public opinion would be evaluated first before taking any further moves and a referendum was held in 2008.
 The monarchy was retained, with 1,260 votes to 679 (64.98%).

 Opinion polls

 An opinion poll conducted in 2023 found 71% in favour of retaining the monarchy, while 26% preferred that Tuvalu became a republic.